SmittyDeuce/pythonTuples/README.md

 # pythonTuples

-here is my attempt at coding Temple's tuples assignment, one thing i want to work on is pseudocoding my vode as i go there have been times where i dont code for a day or two and come back lost, i have to refer to github pushes to refresh even then still a little lost
+"Here is my attempt at coding Temple's tuples assignment.
+One thing I want to work on is pseudocoding my code as I go.
+There have been times where I don't code for a day or two and come back lost.
+I have to refer to GitHub pushes to refresh, even then I'm still a little lost."